kabanero-io/kabanero-pipelines/docs/Curation.md

 ## Creating the pipelines release artifacts from your public Github pipelines repo using travis

-If your pipelines are hosted on a public github repo, you can setup a Travis build against a release of your pipelines repo.
-This will generate the archive file and attach it to your release.
+If your pipelines are hosted on a public github repo, you can set up a travis build against a release of your pipelines repo,   which generates the archive file and attaches it to your release.
 The kabanro-piplelines repo provides a sample `.travis.yml` file.

 Use the location of the archive file under the release in the Kabanero CR as described in the next section.

 ## Creating the pipelines release artifacts from your GHE pipelines repo using a tekton pipeline on the OpenShift cluster

-Use these steps below to trigger a Tekton pipeline build of your pipelines repository.
+Follow these steps below to trigger a Tekton pipeline build of your pipelines repository.
 The pipeline will build the pipelines and deploy a `pipelines-index` container into your cluster.
 The `pipelines-index` container will host the Kabanero pipeline archive on a NGINX server.

 1. Login to your OpenShift cluster.